ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ```
 {:codeblock}

-### Step four: Upgrade your blockchain nodes
+### Step four: Update your blockchain nodes
 {: #install-fixpack-nodes-firewall}

 After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
-For more information, see [Upgrade your blockchain nodes](#upgrade-k8-nodes).
+For more information, see [Upgrade your blockchain nodes](#install-fixpack-nodes).